earthdaily/mosaics-notebook/README.md

 - Have fun and explore further!
 If your signed URL expires, you can go to the web interface to retrieve a new one.

 ## Shutting Down
-- Click "Quit" in the browser window containing the list of files to shut down the Jupyter notebook server and exit the Conda environment..
+- Click "Quit" in the browser window containing the list of files to shut down the Jupyter notebook server and exit the Conda environment.